 If your BIP39 seed phrase and passphrase is generating exactly the same Bitcoin public addresses then you are good to go.

 Do not make any mistakes when backing the 24 word mnemonic and passphrase.
 If you get any one character wrong then you’ll get a completely different set of addresses.
-You should only deposit crypto and start using the seed and passphrase combo only if you feel confident that your backups are robust.
+You should only deposit crypto and start using the seed and passphrase combo only if you feel confident and that your backups are robust.

 Also remember that more than coins lost in theft there are many reports of users permanently locking themselves out of their own coins by over complicating the security.
 So try and balance your needs for security versus your ability to remember to backup and to use your passphrase rather than select something that’s so complicated.
 Protecting your crypto is a balancing exercise.